-The legal age for gambling here is 21, which is higher than for most of the Carribean (where 18 is the norm).
+The legal age for gambling here is 21, which is higher than for most of the Caribbean (where 18 is the norm).
 The islands Saint Croix, Saint Thomas and Saint John all have at least one casino each.
 The largest casino in the U.S. Virgin Islands is on Saint Croix, within the Divi Carina Bay Resort in Christiansted.
-There are 15+ gambling tables here, plus two poker tables and numerous slot machines.
+There are 15+ gambling tables here featuring Blackjack, roulette and Punto banco.
+The casino also features two poker tables and numerous slot machines.

-The island Saint Thomas is home to the capital city Charlotte Amalie, where you can wager your money at the Windward Passage Hotel & Casino at the islands’ southern coast.
-It rather upscale, so mind the dress code.
-If you are looking for something more down-to-earth, we suggest The Parrot Club Casino on the island Saint John.
+The island Saint Thomas is home to the capital city Charlotte Amalie, where you can wager your money at the Windward Passage Hotel & Casino on the island’s southern coast.
+It is rather upscale, so mind the dress code.
+If you are looking for something more down-to-earth, we suggest The Parrot Club Casino on the island of Saint John.

-There are several casinos to chose among in Jamaica.
+There are several casinos to choose from in Jamaica.
 Many of them are associated with hotels or resorts, but in the Kingston metropolitan area, you can also find simple gambling establishments in strip malls (chiefly for slot machines).
-Kingston is also home to rather fancy places, such as the Monte Carlo Gaming Lounge in the Terra Nova All Suite Hotel.
-If you want to get out from the city a bit, head for the Rajmaville Gaming Lounge in the coastal town Portmore, not far from Kingston.
+Kingston is also home to rather fancy places, such as the Monte Carlo Gaming Lounge in the Terra Nova All-Suite Hotel.
+If you want to get out of the city a bit, head for the Rajmaville Gaming Lounge in the coastal town of Portmore, not far from Kingston.

-For those who prefer to stay away from the hustle and bustle of Kingston all together, RENO bar and gaming lounge is a popular choice in Ochos Rio on the northern coast, and so is Club Jamaica Gaming Lounge in Runaway Bay.
+For those who prefer to stay away from the hustle and bustle of Kingston altogether, the RENO bar and gaming lounge is a popular choice in Ochos Rio on the northern coast, and so is Club Jamaica Gaming Lounge in Runaway Bay.